MatheusPSC/MatheusPSC/README.md

 ### About Me

 -📓I'm a Information Systems student at Instituto Federal sudeste de Minas Gerais - Campus Juiz de Fora<br>
 -I love reading.
-I'm Fascinated with robotics, A.I, applied computer science and technology in general.<br>
+I'm Fascinated with A.I, robotics, applied computer science and technology in general.<br>
--I also like testing software like Operating Systems and algorithms.
+-I'm a A.I developer and data Engineer.